ChrisHutchinson1982/CV/README.md

 ## Interests

----

 **My Kids**

 I am a proud father of two.
 It is amazing seeing the world through two sets of new eyes and I am hoping to tap in on their imagine for some interesting coding projects.

 **DIY**

-I am a DIY enthusiast.
+I am a DIY enthusiast and adore the process of making and creating.
 I take great pleasure in teaching yourself a new skill and perfecting it over time through practical application (doing!).
-I enjoy working hard to work out how to solve a problem and adore the process of making and creating.

 **Sport**